 The Gabriel Project of West Virginia began in the mid-1990s with a group of women in Wheeling who were concerned for the welfare of low-income women and children in their community.
 Looking for a more comprehensive way to serve those in need, this group of women expanded their grassroots efforts and formally incorporated the Gabriel Project in 1997.

 From this humble beginning, the Gabriel Project spread rapidly across the state.
-Today the Gabriel Project serves needy families in nearly 30 counties in the state through chapters and local sites under the overall direction of a state office.
-Our chapters coordinate client services within a specific geographic area and oversee Gabriel Project sites in churches and other facilities.
-Chapters are located in the Northern Panhandle, the Mid-Ohio Valley, and the Kanawha Valley area.
-Client services are also provided in Fayette County.
-Our state office was relocated in June 2010 from Wheeling to the Charleston area to more efficiently centralize our operations.
+Today the Gabriel Project serves needy families in over 25 counties in the state through two chapters and local sites under the overall direction of a state office.
+Our two chapters coordinate client services within a specific geographic area and oversee Gabriel Project sites in churches and other facilities.
+Chapters are located in Wheeling and in Charleston.
+Client services are also provided in Fayette County under the auspices of the State Office in Charleston.

-This year, 2017, we celebrate 20 years of serving needy families with young children.
-We estimate that over the past two decades since our founding nearly 50,000 families with young children have received one or more Gabriel Project services.
+In 2022 we are proudly celebrating 25 years of serving needy families with young children.
+We estimate that over the past two decades since our founding there have been nearly 50,000 client service visits to local Gabriel Project sites.